 What Causes Teeth Grinding?

-Another cause for tooth wear could be enamel erosion.
+Another cause of tooth wear is enamel erosion.
 Over time, certain foods, medications, and/or stomach acid from a condition like gastroesophageal reflux disease (GERD) can cause tooth enamel to dissolve and erode.
 Tooth enamel is like a protective coating for teeth.
-Once it’s lost, it won’t grow back.
+It won’t grow back once you lose it.
 As tooth enamel erodes, the teeth become more susceptible to damage, discoloration, and decay.

 Chronically Broken Teeth

-If you have teeth that break over and over – even after treatment, you may have an underlying functional problem.
+If you have teeth that break repeatedly – even after treatment, you may have an underlying functional problem.
 This is often the result of an occlusal (bite) imbalance or TMJ disorder.
-This could come as a surprise since you may not have any other signs or symptoms other than worn or broken teeth.
+This could be a surprise since you may not have any signs or symptoms other than worn or broken teeth.

-Dr. Petkevis has completed post-graduate dental training to be able to diagnose and treat TMJ dysfunction and occlusal disease.
-In these patients, there are an improper alignment of the jaw joints and/or teeth.
+Dr. Petkevis has completed postgraduate dental training to diagnose and treat TMJ dysfunction and occlusal disease.
+In these patients, the jaw joints and/or teeth are improperly aligned.
 When teeth make contact out of alignment with others, it can cause them to wear, chip, or break.

 Treating TMJ Dysfunction & Occlusal Disease

-There are a variety of ways to treat teeth grinding, depending on the status of dental health and the cause.
-The most common is a custom mouthguard to be worn at night or during stressful situations.
+Depending on dental health status and cause, there are various ways to treat teeth grinding.
+The most common treatment is a custom mouthguard you wear at night or during stressful situations.
 This can prevent teeth grinding and jaw clenching and reduce or eliminate the associated symptoms.
-For athletes, wearing a custom sports mouthguard can alleviate the stress put on the teeth during play, and has also been shown to improve performance.
+For athletes, wearing a custom sports mouthguard alleviates the stress put on the teeth during play and has also been shown to improve performance.

 Dr. Petkevis may recommend restorative procedures such as dental crowns, tooth bonding, or orthodontics to realign the bite if necessary.
 He will also repair damage from bruxism that can compromise the integrity of the teeth.